-If the driver has been previously convicted, and is facing a second conviction, the court WILL consider a jail term for up to six (6) months.
+If the driver has been previously convicted of driving while suspended and is facing a second or additional conviction, the court WILL consider a jail term for up to six (6) months.

-- The driver didn’t listen to a police officer telling them not to drive.
+- a police officer told them not to drive

-- The driver didn’t listen to the Justice of the Peace for the first conviction telling them not to drive.
+- a Justice of the Peace for the first conviction told them not to drive.

-- The driver has a disrespect for the law.
+- the driver appears to have no a disrespect for the law.

-The court therefore may feel that all reasonable efforts have been made by the government to stop the driver driving, but they continue to do so, subsequently the only alternative is to send the driver to jail.
+The court therefore may feel that all reasonable efforts have been made by the government to stop the driver driving, and the only alternative is to send the driver to jail.